Beycesultan: Middle Bronze

 Development peaked early in the 2nd millennium with the construction of a massive palace and associated structures.
-The palace was abandoned and then destroyed circa 1700 BC.
-To this point, the orientation of Beycesultan was strongly influenced from the west, mainly the Aegean and Crete.
+The palace was abandoned and then destroyed c.
+1700 BC.
+Unlike the Early Bronze, Central Anatolia focused more on trade eastward in the Assyrian Trade Network.
+Western Anatolia (Asia Minor) saw the orientation of sites like Beycesultan more strongly influenced from the west, mainly the Aegean and Crete.